pete-livermore/battleships/README.md

 Future features
 ------
-Smart logic for the computer
+Smarter logic for the computer